-One factor which derailed risk judgement at the time was a surge in collateral value due to rising real estate prices.
+One factor that derailed risk judgment at the time was a surge in collateral value due to rising real estate prices.
 Originally, there is information asymmetry between firms and financial institutions, namely, financial institutions are not able to accurately grasp the reality of a firm's financial conditions, and hence changes in the net worth of firms due to the emergence and bursting of asset price bubbles led to ups and downs in collateral value, which in turn resulted in amplifying credit expansion and contraction.
-Such a mechanism, which might be characterized as a financial accelerator, induced the financial system as a whole to amplify the swings in the business conditions, which effect was considered especially serious when the bubble burst.
+Such a mechanism, which might be characterized as a financial accelerator, induced the financial system as a whole to amplify the swings in the business conditions, an effect that was especially serious when the bubble burst.

-However, the materialization of effects was not even between the real side of the economy and financial system.
-There was a temporary economic recovery until around 1997 despite the economy shouldering the adverse effects in the financial system due to asset price declines.
-Economic recovery from late 1995 was relatively robust and the growth of business investment in particular turned positive in fiscal 1995 after an interval of three years, led mainly by investment in electronic and telecommunications-related areas.
-Stock prices also rapidly rallied from mid-July and recovered the 20,000 level in Nikkei 225 at year-end.
-In fiscal 1996, in addition to public investment by the government, favorable private sector performance strongly propelled the economy, resulting in a high growth rate of 5 percent.
+However, the materialization of effects was not even between the real side of the economy and the financial system.
+There was a temporary economic recovery until around 1997, despite the economy's shouldering of the adverse effects in the financial system due to asset price declines.
+Economic recovery from late 1995 was relatively robust, and the growth of business investment in particular turned positive in fiscal 1995 after an interval of three years, led mainly by investment in electronic and telecommunications-related areas.
+Stock prices also rallied rapidly from mid-July and recovered the 20,000 level in the Nikkei 225 Stock Average at year-end.
+In fiscal 1996, in addition to public investment by the government, favorable private-sector performance strongly propelled the economy, resulting in a high growth rate of 5 percent.

-Reflecting such developments in the real economy, the target interest rate according to the backward-looking type Taylor rule (Chart 7), which had once reached the zero bound by early 1995, rose at a fairly rapid pace up to 1997.
-On the other hand, the actual BOJ's policy rate had rapidly declined since 1995 and crossed the target rate based on the Taylor rule.
-The background to such divergence seems to be the concerns over the serious balance sheet adjustment in non-financial and financial sectors, constraining the economic recovery.
-In fact, even though the economy had been recovering at a rather rapid pace, the non-performing loans of financial institutions had been increasing (Chart 13), thus indicating that balance sheet adjustment had not necessarily progressed during the period of this recovery.
+Reflecting such developments in the real economy, the target interest rate according to the backward-looking Taylor rule (Figure 7), which had once reached the zero bound by early 1995, rose at a fairly rapid pace up to 1997.
+On the other hand, the BOJ's actual policy rate had rapidly declined since 1995 and crossed the target rate based on the Taylor rule.
+The background to such divergence seems to be the concerns over the serious balance-sheet adjustment in nonfinancial and financial sectors, constraining the economic recovery.
+In fact, even though the economy had been recovering at a rather rapid pace, the nonperforming loans of financial institutions had been increasing (Figure 12), thus indicating that balance-sheet adjustment had not necessarily progressed during the period of this recovery.

 Why were there conflicting moves between real economic activity and the financial system?
-One possible answer is that Japan's financial system had historically heavily relied on bank-based financing (Chart 14).
-Under a bank-based financial system, banks accumulate internal reserves when the economy is sound and absorb losses stemming from firms' poor business performance or bankruptcy during recession, and hence financial intermediation plays a buffer role against short-term shocks.25 However, such a risk smoothing function attaching to the financial system, observed in normal times, will be suddenly lost if the system encounters a shock which erodes banks' net capital to the extent it threatens their soundness.
-Therefore, the effects of the busble on the financial system seem to be invisible headwind up to a certain 'critical point' after which they suddenly materialize.
+One possible answer is that Japan's financial system had historically heavily relied on bank-based financing (Table 2).
+Under a bank-based financial system, banks accumulate internal reserves when the economy is sound and absorb losses stemming from firms' poor business performance or bankruptcy during a recession, and hence financial intermediation plays a buffer role against short-term shocks.
+However, such a risk-smoothing function attaching to the financial system, observed in normal times, will be suddenly lost if the system encounters a shock that erodes banks' net capital to the extent it threatens their soundness.
+Therefore, the effects of the bursting of the bubble on the financial system seem to be an invisible headwind up to a certain "critical point," after which they suddenly materialize.